 He cannoned back with awful names I cannot repeat here.
 I tried to forget what he said about me, but his disapproving words wormed their way into my memory.

 The next day I phoned my mom.
 She had had panic attacks throughout her life.
 Like mother, like daughter?
-I hoped not!
+I hope not!
 She made an appointment for me with her psychiatrist.

 I didn’t want to go.
-Crazy people went to psychiatrists and I wasn’t crazy.
+Only crazy people went to psychiatrists and I wasn’t crazy.

 Yes, my fear experience topped the weird charts, and I never ever wanted that to happen ever again.
 Ever.
 Rationally I knew I had no reason to fear.
 How could an ex-boyfriend’s hate speech trip a panic attack?
 Just words, right?
 These words became thoughts, faithless thoughts, that reminded me of my greatest fear: people’s disapproval.

 I wanted people to like me.
 I wanted them not to not like me.
 Did I care what God thought of me?
-He wasn’t on my radar back then.
+He wasn’t on my radar.

 The psychiatrist said I was fine.
 Little did he know.